3 Sources

 1

-Kevork Kechichian, Executive Vice President and General Manager of Intel's Data Center Group, emphasized the x86 ecosystem's maturity: "The data center software ecosystem is built on x86, and it runs on Xeon -- providing a mature, proven foundation that developers, enterprises, and cloud operators rely on at scale"
+.
+Kevork Kechichian, Executive Vice President and General Manager of Intel's Data Center Group, stated: "The data center software ecosystem is built on x86, and it runs on Xeon -- providing a mature, proven foundation that developers, enterprises, and cloud providers rely on at scale"1

 .
-Intel's CEO participated in SambaNova's latest funding round, and there were reportedly plans to acquire the company that were halted after board disagreement, leading Intel to settle on being a funding participant2
+This flexibility could appeal to organizations seeking to optimize their existing hardware investments while adopting new inference capabilities.
+Intel's CEO has participated in SambaNova's latest funding round, and there were reportedly discussions about acquisition that were halted after board disagreements, leading Intel to settle on being a funding participant instead3

 Navi